ropensci/gistr/cran-comments.md

-R CMD CHECK passed on my local OS X install on R 3.2.3 and R development version, Ubuntu running on Travis-CI, and Win builder.
+## Test environments

+* local OS X install, R 3.3.3
+* ubuntu 12.04 (on travis-ci), R 3.3.3
+* win-builder (devel and release)

+## R CMD check results

+0 errors | 0 warnings | 1 note

-This submission fixes a few bugs.
+* This is a new release.

+## Reverse dependencies

+* I have run R CMD check on the NUMBER downstream dependencies.
+  (Summary at <>).
+* FAILURE SUMMARY
+* All revdep maintainers were notified of the release on RELEASE DATE.

+---

+This version fixes a bug and changes function name in from a dependency package in anticipation of new version on CRAN (dplyr).

 Thanks!
 Scott Chamberlain